iterative/dvc.org/content/blog/2022-07-26-july-22-community-gems.md

 These commands allow you to get the `dvc.lock` and `.dvc` files for the experiment you want to go back to from your Git history.
-Then it uses DVC to get your data to the version and reproduce your entire experiment.
+Then it uses DVC to get your data to the version you want and reproduce your entire experiment.
 You can learn more about these details in
 [the `dvc checkout` docs here](https://dvc.org/doc/command-reference/checkout).

 ## [Is there a way to have a plot with multiple y-axes?](https://discord.com/channels/485586884165107732/485596304961962003/994685566698410055)